saravanan-balas/medify-info/medify-app/content/conditions/common-cold-flu.md

 ## How to Help Yourself

+### Self-Care

+For most people with a common cold, self-care at home is sufficient:

+- **Maintain hydration**: Drink plenty of water and fluids to prevent dehydration
+- **Take light meals**: Eat smaller, easier-to-digest meals for better comfort
+- **Have adequate rest**: Get plenty of rest to help your body fight the infection
+- **Stay home if symptoms worsen**: Avoid spreading the infection to others
+- **Visit your doctor for more specific advice**: If symptoms are severe or not improving

 ### Immediate Care
 - **Rest**: Get plenty of rest to help your body fight the infection
 - **Stay hydrated**: Drink plenty of fluids to prevent dehydration